Grisou13/mawie/docs/gui.md

 if you want to pass data with it, like a film for example, you can do it this way :
 `ShowFrame(WidgetYouWantTODisplay.__name__, film)`

-## How to create a event
-To create a event, please refer to event doc (docs.event.md)